typedb/typedb-docs/09-schema/00-overview.md

 ```

 ## Summary
-The Grakn schema sets the foundation for a Grakn knowledge graph.
+The TypeDB schema sets the foundation for a TypeDB knowledge graph.
 When modelled thoroughly, the schema provides us with a knowledge graph that benefits from logical integrity, is flexible towards change, capable of automated reasoning, and enables writing intuitive queries.

 In the next section, we learn about the members of a schema - [Concept Types](../09-schema/01-concepts.md) and [Rules](../09-schema/03-rules.md).